 For seven years the Greeks and Trojans have been at war following the Trojan prince Paris' abduction of Helen, the most beautiful woman in the world, from her Greek husband Menelaus.

-The Greek army is encamped under the walls of Troy and, at the point at which the play begins, the war has reached stalemate.
+The Greek army is encamped under the walls of Troy and, when the play begins, the war has reached stalemate.
 The Greeks are quarrelling amongst themselves.
 Achilles, their greatest champion, refuses to fight and has withdrawn to his tent with his lover, Patroclus.

-Ulysses tries to entice Achilles back to the field by arousing his jealously against Ajax, a rival warrior, whom he announces as their new hero and opts to meet Hector, the Trojan champion, in single combat.
+Ulysses tries to get Achilles back to fighting by making him jealous of a rival warrior, Ajax.
+Ulysses announces Ajax as a new hero who will meet Hector, the Trojan champion, in single combat.

 Stop reading now if you don't want to know how it ends...

 Hector goes into battle, despite his sister Cassandra's prophecies of doom.
 Achilles learns of the death of Patroclus and this makes him want to fight again.
 He can’t defeat Hector in single combat, but catches him unarmed and kills him.
 Achilles drags Hector's body around the walls of Troy.

 The fall of Troy is now certain and the angry and heartbroken Troilus takes over from Hector as the Trojan champion, vowing revenge on Achilles.
 The dying, disease-ridden Pandarus is left to end the play.